jmgurney/automtud/README.md

 This is because if the switch doesn't support jumbo frames, the packet will drop, and it'll just look like the remote side doesn't support that sized frames.

+This is currently designed to work on FreeBSD.
+It has been tested w/ a late June 2015 -CURRENT and 9.2-R.